GilaCMS/docs/source/schemas.md

 - **lang** (string)

-A relative path to the language prefix that translates the strings set in thetable schema like permissions and field titles.
+(Optional) A relative path to the language prefix that translates the strings set in thetable schema like permissions and field titles.

 - **search-box** (boolean)

-If true, it displays a search box in content administration.
+(Optional) If true, it displays a search box in content administration.

 - **tools** (array)

-An array of tools that will be displayed in content administration.
+(Optional) An array of tools that will be displayed in content administration.

 - **commands** (array)

-An array of commands that will be displayed in content administration.
+(Optional) An array of commands that will be displayed in content administration.

 - **search-boxes**

-An array of field names.
+(Optional) An array of field names.
 Their search filters will be displayed in content administration as.

 - **children** (assoc array)

-References to other content types that are partials of the parent content.
+(Optional) References to other content types that are partials of the parent content.
 The index of a child must be an existing content type.
 The child is an associative array with two indeces:
     - **parent_id** (string) The field of child table that points to the parent's id.
     - **list** (array) The listed fields of child table.
 The schema of the child must result in the same list of fields.